AI For Personal Injury Law Firms

 Research behind this page

-Clio Legal Trends intake analysis based on a 500-law-firm secret shopper study, reporting that 48% of firms were unreachable by phone and only 40% picked up when called.
+Clio Legal Trends intake analysis based on a 500-law-firm secret shopper study, reporting that 48% of firms were unreachable by phone, only 40% picked up when called, and many calls lacked rate, cost, or next-step clarity.

 Open sourceNational Highway Traffic Safety Administration • 2025-08 • Accessed 2026-04-27